 - The Company File Name is the name of the company file that is open.
 If you have any doubt as to this name, you can press F2 to find out the exact name of the file you currently have open while in Quickbooks.
-Do not include in .qbw in the file name.
+Do not include the .qbw in the file name.

 - The Operating Account name is the name of the operating account in QuickBooks where you want HoudiniEsq to place payments and fees earned.
 Typically this will be your “Accounts Receivables” type account.
-If you have any doubts, you can access the Chart of Accounts by pressing Control+A while in Quickbooks.
+If you have any doubts, you can access the Chart of Accounts by pressing Control+A while in QuickBooks.

 - The Trust Account name is the name of the Trust Account in QuickBooks.
 This will typically be a Bank account and is used to handle your Trust transactions.

 - The Trust Liability name is your Trust Liability account in QuickBooks.
 This is an Other Current Liability account that mirrors the Trust account, making sure you have a balanced ledger and properly keeping track of all additions and subtractions to the Trust accounts.

 - Tax settings will be set up according to your Tax Code and Tax Group names in your company file.
 They are completely optional, but if you use tax, refer to your QuickBooks settings for that information.

 - IP Address is either the IP address or hostname of the computer that is running the QuickBooks Connector.
 If you are using HoudiniEsq Cloud, this is going to be the address of your router that is providing port-forwarding services.

 - Port is typically going to be set to port 2080 by default, unless you’ve chosen a different port for the Quickbooks Connector during install.